 Wolf Lighthouse

-Juvenile Sabine's gulls breed in the Arctic and they migrate south to the Southern Hemisphere in the autumn, covering up 24,000 miles per year, the longest migration of any gull
+Juvenile Sabine's gulls breed in the Arctic, and they migrate south to the Southern Hemisphere in the autumn, covering up to 24,000 miles per year, the longest migration of any gull.

-Well, after three days of Pelagics, we headed home with no sighting of a South Polar Skua, we did have a feeding group of >300 large shearwaters just West of the Wolf, seemingly equal split Cory's/Great, from the Scillonian on the way home back to Penzance.
+Well, after three days of Pelagics, we headed home with no sighting of a South Polar Skua.
+We did have a feeding group of >300 large shearwaters just West of the Wolf, seemingly an equal split Cory's/Great, from the Scillonian on the way back home to Penzance.

-This was the first live record of Pale-legged leaf warbler for the Western Palearctic
+This was the first live record of the Pale-legged leaf warbler for the Western Palearctic.

 What a bird!
-On the way back home, we called in at Stamford Bridge where a Hoopoe was showing well on someone's front garden.
+On the way back home, we called in at Stamford Bridge, where a Hoopoe was showing well in someone's front garden.

 Spotted Sandpiper